Zsemle/uniek/README.md

 - Any subject can have notes, these should be displayed with the subject in order of creation
 - Archived subjects (categories) and related notes are not visible

+## Requirements
+This project was built using node v16.13.0.
+It may run on other versions.

 ## Launch project
 Start the API server with:
 ```